Indoor marijuana growers have several grow op challenges, and perhaps the most important is what to use as an “indoor sun.”

 Until LED grow lights came on the scene, almost all growers used high intensity discharge (HID) metal halide and high pressure sodium grow lights.
 HID bulbs were originally made for street lighting, store lighting and other non-horticultural purposes.

 A few HID manufacturers claim to now be making HID bulbs with spectrums themed for marijuana’s light spectrum needs, but that doesn’t mean HID is the best choice for indoor grow rooms.
 Why?
 Because HID bulbs are energy wasters, too hot, and wear out fast.
-The huge amount of heat they generate costs you in extra air conditioning expense, and can burn or stunt plants and buds.
+They generate huge amounts of heat that cost you big money in extra air conditioning expense, and can burn or stunt plants and buds.
 They can also burn you.

 Avoiding Common LED Grow Lights Mistakes